slugiot/slugiot-client/README.md

 ### Running in testing mode

 In this mode, SlugIOT does not rely on a RAM file system (you might be running this on your laptop after all).
-Run it as follows (scheduler run as separate process due to iOS bug):
+Run it from terminal as follows (Note: scheduler run as separate process due to iOS/PyCharm bug):

-    SLUGIOT_TESTING=y
+    SLUGIOT_TESTING='y'
+    export SLUGIOT_TESTING
     python web2py.py -e -p 8600 -i 0.0.0.0 -K client -X

 where 8600 is the port at which the process should be running (feel free to change it).
 To avoid bug that causes Python to crash, do not set password so that gui will launch (specify it there) instead of command line.
 Once it is up and running, inject a job in the scheduler via:

     curl http://localhost:8600/startup/_startup.html